garagehive/garagehive.github.io/docs/garagehive-summary-report.md

     -	Productivity Efficiency %
     -	Recovery Rate

-**Ensure all technicians are clocked off work prior to running this report otherwise some technician figures may not be accurate.**
+**Ensure all technicians are clocked off work prior to running this report otherwise some technician's figures may not be accurate.**

 ![](media/garagehive-summary-report1.png)